-Use droplet precautions in addition to routine practices when caring for a suspect or confirmed case of mumps.
+- Use droplet precautions in addition to routine practices when caring for a suspect or confirmed case of mumps. - Suspect or confirmed mumps cases are to be advised to self-isolate for five days after onset of symptoms to prevent potential transmission.

-Immediately report any suspect or confirmed cases of mumps to the Communicable Diseases Program at (705) 721-7520 or 1-877-721-7520 extension 8809 during business hours or after hours to 1-888-225-7851.
+Immediately report any suspect or confirmed cases of mumps to the Infectious Diseases Program at (705) 721-7520 or 1-877-721-7520 extension 8809 during business hours or after hours to 1-888-225-7851